 Yes, when it comes to the online environment, you have to work on making yourself heard and seen.

 What is your web page about?
-What do you intend to tell people with it? – Let’s start with these questions before going deeper into the subject.
+What do you intend to tell people about it? – Let’s start with these questions before going deeper into the subject.